Killer dubbed 'The Serpent' arrives in France from Nepal

 Sobhraj, a 78-year-old French citizen, had been serving time for the deaths of American and Canadian backpackers in Nepal in 1975, but was released Friday for health and other reasons.

-He arrived Saturday at Charles de Gaulle Airport in Paris on a flight from Nepal via Qatar, his French lawyer, Isabelle Coutant-Peyre, told The Associated Press.

-He is glad to be free, she said, and “now he will rest.”
-She described him as an “optimist” and resilient.
+His French lawyer, Isabelle Coutant-Peyre, told The AP that Sobhraj will contest his conviction in Nepal, describing him as an “optimist” and resilient after nearly 20 years behind bars.

-French filmmaker Jean-Charles Deniau, who spoke to Sobhraj upon his arrival in Paris and is releasing a film and book about his life, said, “He’s doing well.
+French filmmaker Jean-Charles Deniau, who escorted Sobhraj out of the Paris airport and is releasing a film and book about his life, said, “He’s doing well.
 He has medicines.
 He will live in Paris, and a little bit everywhere.”

 The French government did not respond to requests for comment on whether he could face judicial challenges in France.
 Sobhraj was born in Vietnam during French rule and claims French citizenship.